mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/security/serviceaccountdetail.md

 # Service Account Configuration
-This topic describes how to configure DC/OS access for NiFi.
-Depending on your security mode, NiFi requires service authentication for access to DC/OS.
+This topic describes how to configure DC/OS access for percona-pxc-mysql.
+Depending on your security mode, percona-pxc-mysql requires service authentication for access to DC/OS.

     Security Mode     Service Account
     =============     ===============